rcgsheffield/sheffield_hpc/hpc/scheduler/index.rst

 Rejoining an interactive job
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If we lose connection to an interactive job, we can use the ``sattach`` command which attaches to a running Slurm job step.
-Just keep in mind that ``sattach`` doesn't work for external or batch steps, as their input and output channels aren't set up for direct attachment.
+Just keep in mind that ``sattach`` doesn't work for external or batch steps, as they aren't set up for direct attachment.

 Example: